osrf/gazebo_design/model_editor/model_editor.md

 * A new menu option `Model Editor` will be added to the `Edit` menu in the menu bar.
-* A new palette consisting of editor items (buttons for added different part and joint types) will appear on the left side panel when the `Model Editor` mode is enabled.
+* A new palette consisting of editor items (buttons for adding different parts) will appear on the left side panel when the `Model Editor` mode is enabled.
+* A joint drawing tool will be added to the Toolbar

 ### Performance Considerations